 I have twice had my haiku featured in “Haiku in the Queue” (previously known as “Hiway Haiku”), a display of haiku presented in three panels in calligraphy installed like Burma-Shave signs along the ferry line-up on the north end of Vashon Island, Washington.
-Somewhere I have photos from the first time one of my haiku was used, and I’ll add them here when I find them.
-But here’s a photo of my poem from the second time, in November of 2025, using the following poem:
+Somewhere I have on-location photos from the first time one of my haiku was used, and I’ll add them here when I find them.
+But here’s the poem from the first time, which was sometime before 2009, with calligraphy by Kaj Wyn Berry:

 the old barn